andresg9108/manyp/README.md

 See how the first line of the "head.html" file shows "&lt;!&#45;&#45;Route: temp2.html&#45;&#45;&gt;" which tells our page which HTML template to use.

-***Warning: It is recommended to restart the processes in the console using Ctrl + C and again "npm start", this so that they recognize the changes in the file "Gruntfile.js" and the new files.
+***Warning: It is recommended to restart the processes in the console using Ctrl + C and again "manyp-cli start", this so that they recognize the changes in the file "Gruntfile.js" and the new files.
 If it is necessary to re-save the changes made for the production files to be updated.
 It is also important while we are in the development phase to verify that our browser is not using the cache, as this will prevent the page from updating correctly.***

 If all is well we should see our new page at the following URL.

 **http://localhost/myproject/web/page2**

-***THE DOCUMENTATION IS BEING REVIEWED FROM HERE***

 ## Using JavaScript <span name="UsingJavaScript"></span> ##